 Welcome!
-I’m Yohan John, a computational neuroscientist at Boston University.
+I’m Yohan J. John, a Research Assistant Professor at Boston University.

 Here’s my Google Scholar page.

 Here’s my Quora profile.
 Feel free to ask me a question about neuroscience, philosophy, or popular music!